 This government document Chitta, provides the classification of the land, between Nanjai and Punjai.
 Chitta also provides all details of the legal owner of the land or of the immovable property.

 Nanjai is the name of the land which has plenty of resources for water supply, such as water bodies, rivers, canals, ponds, water reservoirs etc. Punjai is the land with lesser resources for water supply, such as fewer water bodies.
 But, Punjai has the provision of having facilities like bore wells.

-First Step- One must visit the official web site of Tamil Nadu Patta Chitta.
-This Tamil Nadu Patta Chitta website is a bilingual web site, which is available in both Tamil and English language, for the visitors.
+Step 1 – Log on to the Tamil Nadu Patta Chitta website is a bilingual web site, which is available in both Tamil and English language.
+For the English version, click here.

-Second Step- One must then select View Patta and FMB/Chitta/TSLR Extract and choose the district, where the said property is located.
+Step 2 - Select Patta and FMB/Chitta/TSLR Extract and choose the district where your property is located.

-Third Step- One needs to then provide the details of the property.
-This property details for which the Patta Chitta is needed, on the screen.
-These details include name of the Taluka, name of the Village, details of Ward and Block etc. The concerned person must also provide the details of Survey number and the number of the Sub Division.
+Step 3 - Add the details of the property.
+These details include name of the Taluka, name of the Village, details of Ward and Block etc. The concerned person also needs to provide the details of Survey number and the number of the Sub Division.